jeroendesloovere/convert-flash-html-text/README.md

 # Convert Flash HTML Text

-This ConvertText PHP class allows you to convert between Flash htmlText and html.
+This ConvertText PHP class allows you to convert between Adobe Flash/Flex htmlText and html.

 ## About